kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ### Permissions level

 Permissions level will respect only the highest level out of all roles for all teams assigned to a user.
-The order of precedence is `Admin` > `Editor` > `Read Only`.
+The order of precedence is Admin > Editor > Read Only.

 ### Pages